 Ika (squid) and Tako (octopus)

 Octopus is a popular sushi topping at every sushi restaurant.
-However, preparing an octopus from its raw state is very labor intensive.
+However, preparing an octopus from its raw state is very labor-intensive.
 Some restaurants boil it, while others use “sakura-ni*.”
 Elaborate efforts are made at the restaurant in order to prepare a topping that can be bitten through and emit a delicious fragrance.
 Needless to say, when prepared raw, it is thoroughly kneaded by hand.
-It may be struck with the crest or wooden pestle of a kitchen knife, or boiled with roasted green tea, incorporating techniques from Kansai dishes.
+It may be stuck with the crest or wooden pestle of a kitchen knife, or boiled with roasted green tea, incorporating techniques from Kansai dishes.
+As for Tako (octopus) served in the form of Nigiri sushi, there are Madako, Mizu dako, etc.

 *”Sakura-ni” refers to stewing octopus in sake, mirin and soy sauce to soften it, turning it into a shape that resembles cherry blossom (sakura) petals.